-27 Selection of problem must be approved by the professor under whom the study is to be made and the Dean of Education.
+Selection of problem must be approved by the professor under whom the study is to be made and the Dean of Education.
 The study should contribute to the student's program.
 Preparation of a scholarly paper is required and may involve an oral defense.
 Total credit for any combination of enrollments in these courses may not exceed four semester hours.
 A specialized study may be substituted for a required course only once in a student's program.
 See semester hour limits listed under Course Restrictions in General Regulations section.
 ELE 6633 Integrated Thematic Curriculum (3) The purpose of this course is to assist graduate students as they construct an operational knowledge of integrated thematic curriculum.
 The course will focus on theory, planning, implementation, and evaluation of an integrated thematic curriculum.
 Additionally, issues surrounding the implementation of innovative teaching methodology in traditional settings will be examined.
+This course serves as the capstone for MS ELE program and must be taken as one of a student's final four courses.
+A grade of "B" or better is required.
 ELE 6635 Program Evaluation in Elementary Education (3) This course is designed for the education student to examine evaluation in early childhood and elementary education programs.
 Techniques and procedures concerning the design and implementation of evaluation in the total school program will be investigated.
 ELE 6640 Integrating Children's Literature (3) The purpose of this course is to assist graduate students as they investigate and construct a deeper understanding of and develop techniques to incorporate quality children's literature across the curriculum.
 Pertinent topics include: award winning authors and titles found in children's literature among a variety of genre, along with developmentally appropriate techniques for focusing curriculum delivery through quality children's literature.
 ELE 6674 Elementary Internship Grades K-6 (6) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 Grading system is Pass/Fail.
-ELE 7725 Specialized Study in Elementary Education (1-3) 7727 7726 A study of a problem using research techniques.
+ELE 7725 Specialized Study in Elementary Education (1-3) 7726 A study of a problem using research techniques.